FrimJo/react-take-off/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-### Deploy build localy
+### Deploy build locally

 To test service worker, we need to run build using https.
 To do this, generate certificate using [mkcert](https://github.com/FiloSottile/mkcert).
 Following their instructions on [GitHub](https://github.com/FiloSottile/mkcert).

-When you have installed `mkcert` run below command to generate certificats which will be used when serving over HTTPS:
+When you have installed `mkcert` run below command to generate certificates which will be used when serving over HTTPS:

 ```
 # Create rootCA-key.pem and rootCA.pem in your user folder and register them with your system